Skip to main content

 General Privacy Notice

-The personal information we hold includes material received from and is about:
+The personal information we hold includes material received from and relates to:

 • People who seek to make or have made a complaint about the conduct of a police officer and others exercising policing powers in Northern Ireland